Сarbon neutrality

 Kimberlite can naturally absorb CO₂ from the atmosphere through a process called carbonation

-The absorbed CO₂ does not return to the atmosphere — it remains locked in the stone forever.
+The absorbed CO₂ does not return to the atmosphere — it remains locked in stone forever.

 1